Call Me Back

 Filing Self-Assessment Tax Return: Is it necessary?

-Well, if you are a landlord and have a rental income of more than £2,500, you must file a self-assessment tax return to avoid hefty penalties beginning from £100 to 100% of the tax due.
+Well, if you are a landlord and have a rental income of more than £2,500, you must file a self-assessment tax return and pay tax on your profits to avoid hefty penalties beginning from £100 to 100% of the tax due.
+Airbnb hosts may receive specific tax forms such as Form 1099-K and other tax documents that need to be included in their self-assessment tax return.
 This rental income can be from:

 1. Holiday home in the UK